matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 # Alternatives
 As for the join rule "invite", instead the join rule "knock" could be introduced, meaning the room is like "invite" only that people can also knock.
-The difference is for existing rooms: With this proposal people can knock in existing "invite" rooms, with the alternative suggestion they can't.
+The difference is for existing rooms: With this proposal people can knock in existing "invite" rooms, with the alternative suggestion being that they can't.

-The two endpoints for the client-server API seem redundant, this MSC followed how JOIN is working
+The two endpoints for the Client-Server API seem redundant, this MSC followed how JOIN is working
 currently: One "proper" endpoint (`/rooms/{roomId}/join`) and one to work properly over federation (`/join/{roomIdOrAlias}`).
 They could both be merged into one, however, as that would also affect the join endpoint it seems out-of-scope for this MSC.